Intracranial hemorrhage: Diagnosis

-However, MRI has higher sensitivity than CT scan for the detection of epidural hemorrhage, subdural hemorrhage, subarachnoid hemorrhage, nonhemorrhagic cortical contusions, hemorrhagic parenchymal contusions, brainstem injuries, and white matter axonal injuries.
-If CT scan shows normal findings, but the subject has persistent neurological symptoms, MRI is also indicated.
-However, MRI safety concerns on metallic foreign bodies, limited availability, longer imaging time, high sensitivity to motion, and higher cost limits the usefulness of MRI.
+Despite its advantages, MRI (magnetic resonance imaging) has higher sensitivity than CT scan for the detection of epidural hemorrhage, subdural hemorrhage, subarachnoid hemorrhage, non hemorrhagic contusions in the cortex, hemorrhagic parenchymal contusions, brainstem injuries, and white matter axonal injuries.
+MRI is typically used when a patient continues to display neurological symptoms despite a normal CT scan.
+However, the use of MRI is limited by safety concerns regarding metallic foreign bodies, longer imaging times, and higher sensitivity to motion, reducing availability, and increased cost.